ror-community/dev-ror-records/README.md

 ## Unchanged records
-Choose several updated records from Production and, for each record:
+Choose several updated records from Production that were not included in the release and for each record:

 1. Retrieve the record from the Staging API and the Production API and compare changes to verify that the records are identical.